TLRKiliann/dev_tools/Git_cmd.md

 ##How to abort a conflicting merge in Git:

-If you want to throw a merge away and start over, you can run the following command:
+**If you want to throw a merge away and start over, you can run the following command :**

 $ git merge --abort